juanmcasillas/ESP32-BLE-Combo/README.md

 ## Credits

+- Credits to [Georgegipa](https://github.com/Georgegipa/ESP32-BLE-Combo) to get the things working and give me the idea.
-Credits to [chegewara](https://github.com/chegewara) and [the authors of the USB keyboard library](https://github.com/arduino-libraries/Keyboard/) as this project is heavily based on their work!
+- Credits to [chegewara](https://github.com/chegewara) and [the authors of the USB keyboard library](https://github.com/arduino-libraries/Keyboard/) as this project is heavily based on their work!
-Also, credits to [duke2421](https://github.com/T-vK/ESP32-BLE-Keyboard/issues/1) who helped a lot with testing, debugging and fixing the device descriptor!
+- Credits to [duke2421](https://github.com/T-vK/ESP32-BLE-Keyboard/issues/1) who helped a lot with testing, debugging and fixing the device descriptor!
-And credits to [sivar2311](https://github.com/sivar2311) for adding NimBLE support, greatly reducing the memory footprint, fixing advertising issues and for adding the `setDelay` method.
+- Credits to [sivar2311](https://github.com/sivar2311) for adding NimBLE support, greatly reducing the memory footprint, fixing advertising issues and for adding the `setDelay` method.